TheOtherRolesAU/TheOtherRoles/README.md

 ### **Team: Crewmates**
 When the Snitch finishes all the tasks, arrows will appear (only visible to the Snitch) that point to the Impostors (depending on the options also to members of team Jackal).\
 When the Snitch has one task left (configurable) the Snitch will be revealed to the Impostors (depending on the options also to members of team Jackal) with an arrow pointing to the Snitch.

+**NOTE**
+- If the Impostor(s)/Jackal(s) is/are on a different floor on Submerged when the Snitch finished their tasks, the arrow will always point to the elevator

 ### Game Options
 | Name | Description